WARNING: Not for the faint-hearted. Contains a mix of adult and immature content.

 So, what have I missed?
 Email firstname.lastname@example.org.

 DISCLAIMER: The author has been going to B&S balls since making her debut at Finley in 2009.
-Since then, she has been to more than 25 balls in three states, including a trip to Inseminators in Western Australia in 2013.
+Since then, she has been to dozens of balls in three states, including a trip to Inseminators in Western Australia in 2013.
 She currently serves on the Hay B&S Committee.